The Rohingya are fleeing violent persecution and are in urgent need of your support.

-In little more than a month, over 500,000 Rohingyas have been forced to flee for their lives.
-Crossing the border from the Rakhine State in Myanmar t into Cox’s Bazaar in Bangladesh, they are running to escape the persecution and mass atrocities being committed in their villages and homes in Myanmar.
-António Guterres (UN Secretary General) described it as “the world’s fastest developing refugee emergency and a humanitarian and human rights nightmare.”
+In little more than a month, over 600,000 Rohingyas have been forced to evacuate, fleeing from mass atrocities, torture and extermination.
+Crossing the border from the Rakhine State in Myanmar t into Cox’s Bazaar in Bangladesh, they are hoping to find salvation.
+António Guterres (UN Secretary General) described it as “the world’s fastest developing refugee emergency and a humanitarian and human rights nightmare”.

-Many have witnessed horrific scenes and endured perilous journeys.
-They have escaped the burning of their villages.
-Their relatives and friends have been killed.
+Many have witnessed horrific scenes and endured perilous journeys, having run from arson, kidnapping, rape, false arrests, forced disappearances and summary execution.
 Separated in the chaos, many are unaware if their loved-ones are alive or dead or where to begin their search.

 Terrified and desperate, they have nothing.
 No home.
 No medicine.
 No food.

 These traumatized people need your help.

 The needs are huge.
 Since October, we are in the field to serve the Rohingyas.